VioletHarmon2002/MyFirstRobot/docs/Learning Journals/learning-journal-elizaveta.md

 ## What I've learned
 I have learned how to create and manipulate bitmap images.
 So now I am capable of having a better understand working with graphical data, using appropriate tools, and organizing code efficiently.

+## What are bitmaps and why are they used?
+A bitmap is a type of digital image composed of a grid of pixels.
+Each pixel in the grid represents a specific color or shade. so it can be said, that bitmaps are widely used in graphics programming because they provide fine control over every pixel, making them ideal for creating custom displays, icons, and graphical interfaces.

+In embedded systems, like the robot dog's face display, bitmaps are essential for creating visually rich and interactive interfaces.
+For instance:
+Custom Graphics: Bitmaps allow for unique face expressions and animations.
+Many libraries and tools, such as the OLED or LCD libraries, support bitmap rendering directly.

 ### Step 1: Changing the Size of the Image